 Four more years of Trump could cause climate disaster, ex-UN chief warns

-Four more years of Donald Trump could delay global emissions cuts, pushing the world closer to a major climate catastrophe, former UN climate chief Christiana Figueres has warned.
+Four more years of Donald Trump as US president could delay global emissions cuts, pushing the world closer to a major climate catastrophe, former UN climate chief Christiana Figueres has warned.

 Speaking at a sustainability seminar hosted by AIB, Ms Figueres said an extension of the current US administration would not stop global decarbonisation, but it would slow it down.